vuralcanasal/GitNotes/01_Init_Add_Commit.md

 As you see in the output, you can use `git add <file1>, <file2>, ..., <file(n)>`

-Now, the files are untacked.
-We will move our files into staging area (tranked files) by using git add.
-In this movement, we have two different files, so we need to group them by moving into staging area.
+Currently, the files are untracked.
+To move them into the staging area (tracked files), use the `git add` command.
+Since we have two different files, you will need to add them both to the staging area.

 The steps:
-1. move 01_Init_Add_Commit.md file into staging area.
+1. move 01_Init_Add_Commit.md file to staging area.
-2. commit 01_Init_Add_Commit.md into repository with comment "git init / git add / git commit sections"
+2. commit 01_Init_Add_Commit.md to repository with comment "git init / git add / git commit sections"
-3. move 02_Branche.md file into stagin area.
+3. move 02_Branche.md file to stagin area.
-4. commit 02_Branche.md file into repositoru with comment "create empty 02_Branche.md file"
+4. commit 02_Branche.md file to repositoru with comment "create empty 02_Branche.md file"

 After step 1 - adding 01_Init_Add_Commit.md file, the output of `git status':
 > On branch main